lichao312214129/easylearn/README_pypi.md

 # Usage
 ```
-from eslearn.GUI.easylearn_main_run import main
+from eslearn import app
-main()
+app.run()
 ```

 # Development
-At present, the project is in the development stage.
 We hope you can join us!
-Any contributions you make will be appreciated and announced.
-Please refer to [developer link](https://github.com/easylearn-fmri/easylearn/tree/master/eslearn/developer) for details.
 > Email: lichao19870617@gmail.com
 > Wechat: 13591648206